arkaputatundaofficial/Deluxe-Development/README.md

 # Deluxe-Development
 ### Best Solutions for your Worst Problems

-**Deluxe Development** is an initiative by Arka Putatunda aimed to make
+**Deluxe Development** is an initiative by Arka Putatunda aimed to make,
 > Your Smartphone Your Superpower helping you utilize it in your own advantage.